rljacobson/WAM/doc/infrastructure.md

 Thus, the word *term* refers to any one of the things on this list. *Whitespace* is ignored.
 It is an error to have two terms adjacent except if separated by a comma as functor arguments.
 We allow comma-delineated lists of arguments to have a trailing comma without warning.
 (I wish every programming language allowed this.)

 A typical expression in this language looks like `?-p(f(X), h(Y, f(a)), Y)`.
 This is a query, not a program, because it starts with `?-`.
-The word functor is borrowed by mathematicians from linguistics. *Functors* are “ words that have little lexical meaning... and express grammatical relationships among other words within a sentence….”[^wiki_functor] They are meaningless symbols in themselves but express relationships between other symbols.
+The word functor is borrowed by mathematicians from linguistics. *Functors* are “ words that have little lexical meaning... and express grammatical relationships among other words within a sentence….”[^wiki_functor] They are meaningless SYMBOLS in themselves but express relationships between other SYMBOLS.
 This is in contrast to *functions*, which do have meaning in themselves: every college student knows what $\sin(x)$ means.

 ## The abstract symbol tree representation